 Haslam enlisted the aid of expert witnesses in this case.
 Dr. Jack McCubbin, a Texarkana gynecologist, reviewed the SANE exam and found no evidence of rape.
 Dr. Michael Gottlieb, a Dallas psychologist, reviewed the videotapes of the CPS interviews of the alleged victim and her sister and concluded the interviews were deceptively leading, a common problem in child interviews.
 Laura Schile, a national expert in DNA and other biological evidence issues who worked for the prosecution in the Jon Binet Ramsey and Kobe Bryant cases, assisted in the evaluation of the serology and DNA issues as well as the convoluted inner-workings of the State Crime Lab.

-After all the exculpatory evidence had been finally ordered by the Court, the State reduced its offer to three years and reduced the charge to indecency with a child just after the jury was selected.
+After all the exculpatory evidence had been finally ordered by the Court, the State reduced its offer from 30 to 3 years and reduced the charge to indecency with a child just after the jury was selected.
 Mr. Maggard simply would not risk the possibility of a conviction and a sentence to life in prison when he was looking at release in a matter of months.

 This case is a tragedy.
 I believe Mr. Maggard is innocent.
 The State either hid or failed to produce evidence that the law requires it to both know about and disclose.
 The first trial judge made remarks so inappropriate to third parties that Haslam had him removed.
 The therapist who “counseled” the alleged victim was singularly uncooperative in responding to the Court’s orders regarding therapy notes.
 This case highlights the reality that public officials are capable of skirting the law to achieve a conviction, and the absolute necessity for trial counsel who knows the law and is willing to challenge the assertions of public officials.
 It demonstrates what every lawyer practicing criminal defense a significant length of time knows too well: you cannot trust the officials investigating, prosecuting or presiding over criminal matters to be trustworthy.